scrapjs/render/readme.md

-_Audio-render_ is a pass-through audio stream, providing structure for rendering any pcm information.
+_Audio-render_ is a pass-through audio stream, providing structure for rendering data.

 It resolves common routines like inheriting stream, reading pcm format, providing unified API for rendering both in node/browser, events, options, hooks etc. Creating new rendering components based on _audio-render_ is as simple as creating them from scratch, but times more reliable.
 It is also useful for creating quick debuggers.